timotejroiko/discord.js-light/README.md

 ### guild.channels.fetch(id,cache,withOverwrites)

-Fetches a single guild channel from the /guilds/:id/channels endpoint.
+Fetches channels from the /guilds/:id/channels endpoint.
 This endpoint bypasses VIEW_CHANNEL permissions.

 **`id (string)`** - id of the channel to fetch. if not a string, fetches all channels in the guild and first and second parameters become cache and withOverwrites